-- regular expressions : Expression-1 only.
-As with indices (see above) these can be used together with the commands substring, replace and remove.
-To initiate the use of it they must be accompanied by argument type=regex.
+- o regular expressions: Expression-1 only. - As with indices (see above) these can be used together with the commands substring, replace and remove.
+To activate their use, of it they must be combined with argument type=regex.
 For more information about the use of 'regular expressions' see 4.2.1.2 The 'regular expression' method and 4.6.1.5 Expression-1 with 'regular expressions' - o arithmetic expression in the case of command calculate (see 4.6.4.5 Calculate). - combinations of text, element, scrubstring, indices and arithmetic expression.
-See 4.6.4 The modify commands for examples
+See 4.6.4 The modify commands for examples.